araobp/myphotos/README.md

 This project is to develop a mobile photo app based on Salesforce Platform.

+- Use navigator.geolocation for geolocation (GPS).
-- Use getUserMedia() to capture image from Mac and PC.
+- Use navigator.mediaDevices.getUserMedia() to capture image from Mac and PC (its security protected by LWS).
-- Use <input/> to capture image from a mobile camera.
+- Use HTML input element to capture image from a mobile camera.

 ---
 ## Project goal redirection